KWMT: Programming

 In 2009, KWMT shifted its playlist to entirely classic country music, focusing largely on the 1950s through early 1990s.
 Some newer songs (mainly by neo-traditional country artists) recorded since the early 1990s have been retained, although since 2023 an increasing number of 1990s and early 2000s titles have been mixed into the playlist alongside classic country.
 In addition, songs recorded by local and Midwest country artists that did not necessarily gain nationwide exposure are also featured.
+Starting in 2026, the station shifted to primarily playing 1980s, 1990s and 2000s country music, largely phasing out the pre-1980s hits.

 Prior to the switch to classic country, the station mixed in current and recurrent hits with oldies throughout the day, and dedicated one hour each weekday to exclusively classic country.
 A six-hour block on Saturday mornings for the classics was also set aside.
 On Sunday mornings, KWMT mixes Christian-related programming with Southern gospel music, featuring recordings from both current and classic artists.
 This program is called "Country Sunday", with retro-styled cues used as bumpers.

 KWMT reports local news, weather and sports.
 It also provides extensive agriculture-related programming, with farm markets, and advertising from area auction barns throughout the day.
 During the spring planting and fall harvest seasons, the station's "Feed the Farmer" promotion offers farming families from the listening area an opportunity to be featured and have a catered meal provided to them by a local restaurant.

 KWMT personality Dale Eichor has been with the station since 1972.
 A 60-plus year veteran in radio broadcasting, Eichor was full-time with the station until 2004, but has continued with the station on a part-time basis since retirement, primarily during the summer and fall months.

+KWMT has maintained a significant commitment to agricultural news for over five decades.
+Long-time farm director Duane Murley celebrated 35 years at the station in 2020, having started his career there as a high school senior in 1985.
+The station is a charter member of the National Association of Farm Broadcasting and remains a primary source for market reports and regional farm news.